-In the first quarter of 2021 the gross domestic product was $1.33T MX, 1.84% less than the previous quarter.
+In the third quarter of 2022 the gross domestic product was $1.84T MX, 0.62% more than the previous quarter.

 According to data from the Economic Census 2019, total gross production was $796B MX.
 The states with the highest total gross production were Ciudad de México ($261B MX) and Estado de México ($86.5B MX).